 The spinal cord and spinal nerves act as a “phone,” allowing messages or impulses to move back and forth between the brain and the body to convey the sensation and control movement.

 A herniated disc occurs when the gel-shaped center of your disc ruptures through a tear in the disc wall (ring).

-The gel material irritates the spinal nerves, causing something like chemical irritation.
-Pain is the result of inflammation and inflammation of the spinal nerve caused by the pressure of the herniated disc.
+The gel material irritates the spinal nerves, causing chemical irritation—pain results from inflammation and spinal nerve inflammation caused by the pressure of the herniated disc.

-Over time, the hernia tends to shrink and you may experience partial or complete pain relief.
-In most cases, if the neck and / or arm pain is going to resolve, it will be in about 6 weeks.
+Over time, the hernia tends to shrink, and you may experience partial or complete pain relief.
+In most cases, if the neck and arm pain resolve, it will be in about six weeks.